 The City has a contract with the Ending Community Homelessness Coalition (ECHO) to create more PSH units.
 ECHO works with income-restricted and market-rate housing developers to remove barriers and increase the number of PSH units in development across Austin.

 Renter Assistance

 The City continues to encourage affordable housing development.
-Short-term Tenant-Based Rental Assistance (TBRA) programs are also available to help low-income families move from homelessness to self-sufficiency, by providing rental subsidies and case management support services.
+Short-term Tenant-Based Rental self-sufficiency, by providing rental subsidies and case management support services.